WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 The name of each enum variant that we define also becomes a function that constructs an instance of the enum.

-There’s another advantage to using an enum rather than a struct: each variant can have different types and amounts of associated data.
+There's another advantage to using an enum rather than a struct: each variant can have different types and amounts of associated data.

 ```rust
     enum IpAddr {